What is Kōwhiti Whakapae and why was it developed?

 In 2020, the Ministry of Education began work to develop resources to help early learning kaiako strengthen their formative assessment and intentional teaching practices.
 We approached the work in phases to allow us to trial and iterate as work progressed and work closely with kaiako and others in the sector.

-Throughout the process we have engaged people with expertise in curriculum and formative assessment, including in kaupapa Māori and Pacific contexts, and expertise in subject (or domain) learning areas.
+Throughout the process we have engaged people with expertise in curriculum and formative assessment, including in kaupapa Māori and Pacific contexts, and expertise in subject (or domain) areas of learning.

 The Ministry’s Early Childhood Advisory Committee (ECAC) helped us to establish a Sector Reference Group (SRG) so that the views and expertise of kaiako, early learning services, providers and other stakeholders could guide the process.
 This SRG has been an invaluable source of critique and support.